Creatorpravin/Learning/JS doc.md

 ## **Primitive Types**

 **Primitive Types**
+  - A primitive (primitive value, primitive data type) is data that is not an object and has no methods.
  - JavaScript has 7 primitive types: null, undefined, number, bigint, string, boolean and symbol.
 Primitives helps us work with simple values such as strings, numbers and booleans.